 Caroline is the Accessibility Coordinator at The Henry Ford.

 Justin is a Lecturer of City and Regional Planning at Ohio State University Center of Science and Industry.

 Marisa is the Assistant Registrar at the Detroit Institute of Arts.

 MSP11, PhD, Astronomy and Astrophysics and Education, 2013

 Shannon is Director of the Abrams Planetarium at Michigan State University.

-Lisa is working as the Assistant Curator of Ancient Art at the St. Louis Art Museum.
+Katharine is an Associate Curator of Ancient Art at the Art Institute of Chicago.

 Erica is a Professor of History and Sociology/Anthropology at Concordia University.
 She is also the Founding Director of the university’s Curating and Public Scholarship Lab.